 * The following list summarizes Etendard / Super Etendard variants and production:

 * The Etendard / Super Etendard was the last of the Dassault combat jets for me to write up, and as far as I was concerned the least interesting of the lot.
 The Super Etendard does come across as a fairly capable aircraft, but it seems the Aeronavale could have obtained a better one.
 It's hard to judge the Super Etendard as a bad machine -- just a not a particularly impressive one.
-The Aeronavale appears to have been happy enough with it, but I would think that Aeronavale pilots are really excited about moving up to the ultra-modern Rafale M.
+The Aeronavale appears to have been happy enough with it, but I would think that Aeronavale pilots are really excited about their new, ultra-modern Rafale M.

 * Sources include: